Azure/ARO-Landing-Zone-Accelerator/CriticalDesignAreas/aro-operations-Management-and-BCDR.md

   - Limits can also increase reliability with reduced costs because of better use of hardware.
 - Spread nodes across all the available zones for higher availability.
   - Choose a region that supports Availability Zones.
   - For complete zonal benefit, all service dependencies must also support zones.
 If a dependent service does not support zones, it's possible that a zone failure could cause that service to fail.
+Review the disk types used for PVs when spreading the workload across zones.
   - For higher availability beyond what Availability Zones can achieve, run multiple clusters in different paired regions.
 If an Azure resource supports geo-redundancy, provide the location where the redundant service will have its secondary region.
 - Consistently create backups for applications and data.
   - A non-stateful service can be replicated efficiently.